How to Pose and Look Your Best in Every Photo This Party Season

 Wondering how to pose and get a perfect picture every time?
 Well, it makes sense to look to the A-list—they practically do it for a living.

 With event season kicking into action any day now, we sought the advice of Shutterstock's red carpet photographer, David Fisher.
 He's captured everyone from Beyoncé to Sienna Miller and back again, and can see the common threads that weave through the most successful shots.
 Meaning you can not only bag the best wedding guest dress in the market (thanks to our edit) but you'll happily pose up a storm wearing it.

-So before you fear a summer-long untagging session, just up your photo game a little and learn how to pose.
+So before you fear a party season-long untagging session, just up your photo game a little and learn how to pose.